Lain218/Lain218/README.md

 ---
 ### :woman_technologist: About Me :
-I am a junior data analyst with a passion for using data to drive business decisions.
+Investigation Analyst at Inca Digital.
 I have a degree in Engineering and have completed several online courses in data analysis and visualization.
-I am proficient in Python, Numpy, pandas, Matplotlib and SQL.
+I am proficient in Python, Numpy, Pandas, Matplotlib and SQL.

 - :mailbox:How to reach me: :email: ksenia.learning@gmail.com